Deadline for submissions:

 The RNANT/NU Continuing Competence Program is grounded in the understanding that all RNs and NPs are competent and committed to lifelong learning.
 The RNANT/NU Bylaw 4 outlines the process for assessing continuing competence and states how an annual random audit of members is conducted.
 The purpose of the RNANT/NU Continuing Competence Program is to support and demonstrate the ongoing competence of nurses who are practicing as registered nurses and/or nurse practitioners in the Northwest Territories and/or Nunavut.

+Do I include the Self-Assessment forms when emailing my learning plan for the previous year?
 A Self-Assessment tool is provided each year for RNANT/NU members.
 This tool utilizes the guidelines in the RNANT/NU Standards of Practice.
 Its purpose is to assist members in identifying areas for further learning and development in their nursing practice.
 This document does not get handed in to RNANT/NU, it is for you to use when completing your Learning Plan.
+Submitted Self-Assesments will be shredded.

 Self-Assessment Tool: .
 Click here to download the Self-Assessment Tool in PDF.